metno/MachineOcean-website/_pages/about.md

 and industry projects.
 Mauritzen was Lead Author for IPCC’s 4th and 5th Assessment Reports.

 The co-lead of the project will be Dr. Jean Rabault (MET Norway).
-Rabault is a young scientist who has already been a pioneer in the use of machine learning and Artificial Neural Networks (ANN) in fluid mechanics, both for image analysis for direct measurements of velocity fields (Rabault et. al., 2017), and for modeling and investigation of the active control of the NS equations (Rabault et. al., 2019a,b).
+Rabault is a young scientist who has already been a pioneer in the use of Machine Learning and Artificial Neural Networks (ANN) in fluid mechanics, both for image analysis for direct measurements of velocity fields (Rabault et. al., 2017), and for modeling and investigation of the active control of the Navier–Stokes equations (Rabault et. al., 2019a,b).
 In addition, Rabault has the necessary background in both Fluid Mechanics and geosciences, which places him at the intersection of the domains of competencies needed for this project.

 The rest of the research team is described below (organized under their home institution).